Power of Attorney

 In managing the principal’s affairs, the attorney must act in the best interests of the principal and within the confines of the terms of the power of attorney.

-Can a Utah Power of Attorney Be Revoked?
+Power of Attorney FAQs

-What Are the Requirements for Creating a Valid Power of Attorney in Utah?
+What are the requirements for creating a valid Power of Attorney in Utah?

 In Utah, creating a valid Power of Attorney requires the principal to be mentally competent at the time of signing.
 The document must be in writing and clearly state the powers granted to the agent.
 It must also be signed by the principal and notarized to be legally binding.
 While not required, having the POA witnessed can add an extra layer of validation.